 Wait lists for housing vouchers remain closed the majority of time.
 When vouchers become available, the short time period of availability does not allow for individuals who wish to transition to apply.
 In many cases, these individuals have not yet been identified to notify them of available housing.
-Missouri maintains around 96 pending transitions at all times.
-As of the end of December 2015, the MO MFP Project had 146 candidates that were "in the pipeline" and expected to enroll in MFP.
+The MO MFP Project has a target goal to have around 96 pending transitions at all times.
+As of the end of December 2016, the MO MFP Project had 157 candidates that were "in the pipeline" and expected to enroll in MFP.

 The MO MFP Project has set an annual target goal to keep the number of MFP eligible individuals who are unable to transition because they were unable to obtain affordable/accessible housing below an annual rate of three percent.
-For this reporting period, there were 135 reported instances where an individual was unable to transition into the community either because they could not find affordable, accessible housing, or chose a type of housing that did not meet the definition of a MFP qualified residence.
+For this reporting period, there were 188 reported instances where an individual was unable to transition into the community either because they could not find affordable, accessible housing, or chose a type of housing that did not meet the definition of a MFP qualified residence.
 This is slightly above the stated target percentage but within acceptable limits.
+This increase appears to be contributable to increasing numbers of potential MFP participants and the fact that efforts to identify housing barriers are resulting in better reporting of problems.
 In many cases, the failure to transition is because affordable housing is not available in a timely manner.
-The MFP Director and others will continue to work with public housing authorities to apply for vouchers made available through future NOFAs and to develop other solutions to the problem.
+The MFP Director and other continue to work with public housing authorities to apply for vouchers made available through future NOFAs and to develop other solutions to the problem.